ReactiveMongo/reactivemongo-site/releases/0.12/documentation/tutorial/connect-database.md

 - The driver will detect if it is connected to a replica set.
 - It will probe for the other nodes in the set and connect to them.
 - It will detect when the primary has changed and guess which is the new one.
-- It will allow running queries on secondaries if they are explicitely set to SlaveOk (See the [MongoDB documentation](http://docs.mongodb.org/manual/applications/replication/#replica-set-read-preference) for more details about querying secondary nodes).
+- It will allow running queries on secondaries if they are explicitly set to `slaveOk` (See the [MongoDB documentation](http://docs.mongodb.org/manual/applications/replication/#replica-set-read-preference) for more details about querying secondary nodes).

 Connecting to a replica set is pretty much the same as connecting to a unique server.
 You may have notice that the connection argument is a `List[String]`, so more than one node can be specified.